Master management skills and the latest best practices with the master's degree in management with a specialization in human resource management.

 - Create a proposal for an onboarding program for new consultants in a company experiencing high turnover

-- Research a labor/employee relations topic in depth and report findings in a five-page briefing paper
+- Evaluate an organization's labor relations status and report findings in a five-page briefing paper

 Management Master's Degree with Human Resource Management Specialization Requirements